alhadwan/Instagram2/README.md

-# Project 6 - *Name of App Here*
+# Project 6 - *Instagram*

-    **Name of your app** is a photo sharing app using Parse as its backend.
+    **Instagram** is a photo sharing app using Parse as its backend.

-    Time spent: **X** hours spent in total
+    Time spent: **20** hours spent in total

     ## User Stories

     The following **required** functionality is completed:

-    - [ ] User can sign up to create a new account using Parse authentication
+    - [X] User can sign up to create a new account using Parse authentication
-    - [ ] User can log in and log out of his or her account
+    - [ X] User can log in and log out of his or her account
-    - [ ] The current signed in user is persisted across app restarts
+    - [ X] The current signed in user is persisted across app restarts
-    - [ ] User can take a photo, add a caption, and post it to "Instagram"
+    - [ X] User can take a photo, add a caption, and post it to "Instagram"
-    - [ ] User can view the last 20 posts submitted to "Instagram"
+    - [ X] User can view the last 20 posts submitted to "Instagram"

     The following **optional** features are implemented:

-    - [ ] Show the username and creation time for each post
+    - [ X] Show the username and creation time for each post
     - [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
     - [ ] User Profiles:
        - [ ] Allow the logged in user to add a profile photo